Sump Pump Services in Akron

 There are two main types of sump pumps.
 A pedestal sump pump has a motor mounted above the sump pit.
 The advantage is that this pump is easier to service and lasts up to 30 years, but the disadvantage is that it’s more visible and possibly unsightly to some.

 The other kind of pump is submersible.
 The motor is mounted inside the pump and is known for powering through debris well.
 It runs more quietly than a pedestal pump.
 However, a submersible pump has a shorter average life of up to 15 years.
 It also costs more than a pedestal sump pump.

 Maintaining Your Sump Pump

 Most of the time, your sump pump will sit quietly with no action.
 But it needs to be ready to go if a pipe bursts or if the spring rains bring flooding.
-Take these maintenance steps every three or four months to ensure your sump pump is ready to go when needed.
+We recommend routinely checking your pump to ensure it is ready to go when needed.

-Inspect the power cord and make sure the pump has power.
+- Inspecting the power cord and making sure the pump has power

-Test the unit by dumping a bucket of water into the sump to see if it turns on.
-If it doesn’t turn on, see if the float or check valve need to be replaced.
+- Testing the unit by dumping a bucket of water into the sump to see if it turns on.
+If it doesn’t turn on, see if the float or check valve need to be replaced

-Remove any debris that is blocking the sump.
+- Removing any debris that is blocking the sump